rwbl/domoticz-plugin-indoor-air-quality-monitor/README.md

 * NEXT TIME(S):
 	*_onCommand_ to handle state changes
 		* LCD Backlight on or off
-	*_onHearbeat_ to update LCD display and Domoticz devices
+	*_onHearbeat_ to update LCD 20x4 display, RGB LED and Domoticz devices

 The devices are manually added to the Domoticz Dashboard.
-In addition a room "Air Quality Monitor" is defined with all the AQM devices and a simple floorplan.
+In addition a roomplan "Indoor Air Quality Monitor" is defined with all the AQM devices and a simple floorplan.

 ## Restart Domoticz
 Restart Domoticz to find the plugin: